aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 If we look closely, we will notice that `token_required()` contains a kill switch.
 The function checks for the existence of the `X-Real-Ip` header, if it doesn't exist, the middleware lets go.

 But where is `X-Real-Ip` being set anyways?
-It seems like `traefik` is setting for Flask, let's patch our app locally to confirm this.
+It seems like `traefik` is passing it to Flask, let's patch our app locally to confirm this.
 We will add a line on `@web.after_request` to print received headers:
 ```python
 @web.after_request
 def apply_csp(response):